voila-dashboards/voila/README.md

 ## Introduction

-Voila serves live Jupyter notebooks including Jupyter interactive widgets.
+Voilà turns Jupyter notebooks into standalone web applications.

-Unlike the usual HTML-converted notebooks, each user connecting to the Voila tornado application gets a dedicated Jupyter kernel which can execute the callbacks to changes in Jupyter interactive widgets.
+Unlike the usual HTML-converted notebooks, each user connecting to the Voilà tornado application gets a dedicated Jupyter kernel which can execute the callbacks to changes in Jupyter interactive widgets.